 Known as the historical Fort of Nurpur, Kangra District, you will be mesmerized by the aesthetics of its architecture and rich history.
 Though it is now considered as one of the important ruins of India, you cannot take your eyes off this beauty as it tells a lot about the bygone era.

 As far as the best time to visit this destination is concerned, you can enjoy the beautiful hue of Himachal Pradesh in the months of October and November.
 Also, if you want to visit in summer, you can enjoy the moderate weather to the fullest and won’t be disappointed.

 Nurpur is a historical fort that acquired its name in 1672, when Jahangir, the famous Mughal Emperor named it after his wife Noor Jahan.
 The Nurpur Fort was built in the 16th century by Raja Basu and is a famous tourist attraction in the city.
 Overlooking the Jabar Khud which is a tributary of Chakki rivulet, this fort comes across as one of the most beautiful tourist spots in the region.

-By Train.
-If planning a trip by railway, then you must deboard at the Pathankot Railway Station and take a cab or some other means of transportation to cover the distance.
+By Train: If planning to travel by railway, then you should plan to deboard at the Pathankot Railway Station and you can take a cab or some other vehicles to cover the rest distance.

-By Road.
-And depending upon your location, you can also plan a road trip.
-For this, you can either choose your own vehicle or hire a cab or perhaps book a bus online.
+By Road: Depending upon the distance from your location to Nurpur Fort, you can also plan for a road trip.
+For this, you can either go by your vehicle or hire a taxi or perhaps reserve a bus online.

 Leave a Reply: